symfony/symfony-docs/quick_tour/the_view.rst

     {% endblock %}

 The ``HelloBundle::layout.twig.html`` notation sounds familiar, doesn't it?
-It is the same notation as for referencing a template.
+It is the same notation used to reference a regular template.
 The ``::`` part simply means that the controller element is empty, so the corresponding file is directly stored under ``views/``.

 Now, let's have a look at the ``layout.twig.html`` file:

 .. code-block:: jinja

-    {% extends "::layout.twig.html" %}
+    {% extends "::base.twig.html" %}

     {% block body %}
         <h1>Hello Application</h1>